danishpruthi/FigOfSpeechDetection/README.md

 foo_multi.txt : Multi word oxymorons

+contentFooList.txt: Some sentences with example oxymorons in context

 The examples are noisy and may contain terms/word pairs which could appear abusive/offensive or exhibit other biases